 It's about a young woman coming to terms with her husband and brother-in-law being in an accident which leaves them fighting for their life's.
 Both are in a coma.

-However, her brother in law comes around with an identity crisis; he's her husband and it would seem that's the case when quizzed on things only her husband would know.
+However, her brother in law comes around with an identity crisis; he's convinced he’s her husband.
+This is clearly very confusing and upon being quizzed he has knowledge of things only her husband would know.

 This is a 2009 Indonesian horror movie that delivers well in shocking viewers.
 It's not for the weak of heart with it's extremely gory scenes.
 It's intense and the acting is extraordinary... one character (you'll know if you watch it) had me squirming!!

 Two newlyweds and a few friends embark on a road trip and end up giving a young lady on her own a lift home.
 Upon reaching her destination they are invited in to meet her mum, they hesitate at first but are persuaded.

 A film by Ole Bournedal who directed a favourite of mine Nattevagten and it's remake Nightwatch.

 The film opens with 'love scenes' that make little sense but everything comes together nicely throughout the film.